jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Parliament, filling up with idealistic Christians (especially Puritans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent Parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
 The government was broke.
-The struggle between king and Parliament was very simple; who should pick up the bill?
+The struggle between King and Parliament was very simple; who should pick up the bill?

 England wasn't weak and destitute.
 It was rather wealthy.
-Both the King and Parliament could pay the debt by sacrificing for the good of the country.
+Both the Crown and Parliament could pay the debt by sacrificing for the good of the country.

 But both sides thought it was the other side's responsibility.

 Sadly for Charles, the people were no longer weak.
-After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, record keeping, navigation equipment, and, most important, gunpowder.
+After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, double ledger accounting, navigation equipment, and, most important, gunpowder.

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
 The sword and scepter of the "divine king" meant little against muskets.
 As a famous saying goes, "God made us, but the gun made us all equal."